 Note: Always wear boxing gloves when hitting a heavy bag!

 Appropriate weight should be selected because a too heavy bag would cause damage to the knuckles and fingers of the user.
-Also, a too much lighter bag would not provide the required strength and resistance which is needed for training.
+Also, a too much lighter bag would not provide the required strength and resistance needed for training.

 The weight of the equipment should be decided based on the weight and height of the particular user.
 For example, for an average male user, height 5’10” and weighing 190 lbs. a 50 to 70 pounds weighing model should be ideal.